lyh829/lyh829.github.io/_pages/about.md

 Internship Experience
 ======
-* The Hong Kong University of Science and Technoloty (Guangzhou)
+* The Hong Kong University of Science and Technology (Guangzhou)
   * Reasearch Assistant
   * 02/2025-08/2025
   * Guangzhou